sealvault/sealvault/website/src/blog/posts/2023/04/token-transfer-tla.md

 a contract address was approved as spender for the token.

-The valid actions in the system are specified as either submitting a transaction submitted or emitting a token approval or a token transfer event:
+The valid actions in the system are specified as either submitting a transaction or emitting a token approval or a token transfer event:

 ```tla+
 Next ==